 The cardiac cycle diagram shown to the right depicts changes in aortic pressure (AP), left ventricular pressure (LVP), left atrial pressure (LAP), left ventricular volume (LV Vol), and heart sounds during a single cycle of cardiac contraction and relaxation.
 These changes are related in time to the electrocardiogram.
 An online video and tutorial of the cardiac cycle from the Health Education Assets Library is available: cardiac cycle video.

-Aortic pressure is measured by inserting a pressure catheter into the aorta from a peripheral artery, and the left ventricular pressure is obtained by placing a pressure catheter inside the left ventricle and measuring changes in intraventricular pressure as the heart beats.
+Aortic pressure is measured by inserting a pressure-measuring catheter into the aorta from a peripheral artery, and the left ventricular pressure is obtained by placing a catheter inside the left ventricle and measuring changes in intraventricular pressure as the heart beats.
 Left atrial pressure is not usually measured directly, except in investigational procedures; however, left atrial pressure can be estimated by recording the pulmonary capillary wedge pressure.
 Ventricular volume changes can be assessed in real time using echocardiography or radionuclide imaging, or by using a special volume conductance catheter placed within the ventricle.

 To analyze systole and diastole in more detail, the cardiac cycle is usually divided into seven phases.
 The first phase begins with the P wave of the electrocardiogram, which represents atrial depolarization, and is the last phase of diastole.
 Phases 2-4 represent systole, and phases 5-7 represent early and mid-diastole.
 The last phase of the cardiac cycle ends with the appearance of the next P wave, which begins a new cycle.

 Detailed descriptions of each phase can be obtained by clicking on each of the seven phases listed below.